 Our students and staff have access to a huge collection of printed books and journals, e-books, e-journals and databases, and to DVDs, CDs and other media.

 There are three library sites which support all the faculties.
-During term time, libraries open for 6 to 7 days each week.
+During term time, libraries open for six to seven days each week.

 We offer extended opening during exam periods.

 Access to all our Library's e-resources and databases for assignments, projects and dissertations remain available 24/7.

 Last year there were loans of over 1.5 million items, almost 3 million accesses to our e-resources and users passed through our entrance gates over 1 million times.

 Our libraries also have bookable group study rooms with projection facilities, technobooths with large screens, lots of fixed computers (PCs and Macs) and Wi-Fi.
 If you know your preferred mode of study then find your study zone here.